TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/tamagawa_uart_example.md

-# Tamagawa over Uart Example {#EXAMPLE_MOTORCONTROL_TAMAGAWA_OVER_UART}
+# Tamagawa over UART Example {#EXAMPLE_MOTORCONTROL_TAMAGAWA_OVER_UART}
 [TOC]

 ## Introduction

-Tamagawa over uart application does below,
+The Tamagawa over UART application does the following:

 - Configures pinmux, GPIO, UART (UART clock to 192MHz, Baud rate, etc.)
 - Initializes UART0 for debug log & \if SOC_AM263PX UART3 \else UART1 \endif for communication
-- Select UART LLD with polling mode for encoder communication
+- Selects UART LLD with polling mode for encoder communication
-- Load and executes tamagawa example on R5_0
+- Loads and executes Tamagawa example on R5_0

 Connect the Tamagawa encoder via RS-485 Half-Duplex EVM to LP-AM263.
-The connections between LP-AM263 and RS-485
+The connections between LP-AM263 and RS-485:

 UART RX Pin(\if SOC_AM263PX  UART3_RXD \else  UART1_RXD \endif)->JMP1-R,
 UART TX Pin(\if SOC_AM263PX  UART3_TXD \else  UART1_TXD \endif)->JMP4-D,
 GPIO Pin(GPIO62)->JMP3-DE

-The tamagawa over uart example runs on R5 and communicates with tamagawa encoder by UART instance.
+The Tamagawa over UART example runs on R5 and communicates with Tamagawa encoder by UART instance.
 It presents the user with menu options to select Data ID code (as defined by Tamagawa) to be sent to the encoder.
 The application collects the data entered by the user and configures the relevant command.
 Then via the UART LLD write API, the command is passed to encoder.
 Once the command is sent, the encoder starts to respond, and UART LLD read API starts to read this response.
-Response is stored in the tamagawa interface, the status of the transaction is check by CRC calculation.
-If the status indicates success, the result is presented to the user otherwise print CRC failure.
+Response is stored in the Tamagawa interface, the status of the transaction is checked by CRC calculation.
+If the status indicates success, the result is presented to the user otherwise it prints CRC failure.

 ### Example Flow-Chart